SteampunkDigital/VideoAutoIndex/README.md

 ## Features

 - Extracts audio from video files
-- Transcribes speech to text using faster-whisper
+- Transcribes speech to text using insanely-fast-whisper
-  - Uses large-v3 model by default for best accuracy
+  - Uses Whisper large-v3 model by default for best accuracy
-  - Configurable model size for different use cases
+  - Optimized for both NVIDIA GPUs and Apple Silicon
+  - Flash Attention 2 support for NVIDIA GPUs
+  - Word-level timestamp support
 - Analyzes content to identify:
   - Major topics with timestamps
   - Key moments within each topic